Support Us - The Actors' Gang

 WHAT SUPPORTING A BUNCH OF DETERMINED PUNK-ROCK THEATER GEEKS CAN TURN INTO

 The Actors’ Gang’s signature Style—our highly emotional and physical approach to creating dynamic productions—forms the basis of all our work.
 This approach, that makes our storytelling so profound, is also what makes our outreach so effective.
-Though the past year and a half have created great challenges for that work, we have been far from dormant.

 Every child deserves a chance